Plant Propagation Methods and Techniques

 Plant propagation is the process of reproducing or creating a new plant or seedling.
 Like all living organisms in Nature, plants must reproduce to for the species to survive.
-Nature provides a variety of ways to do this in the plant world.
-Different Unlike the animal world, many plants reproduce in multiple ways.
-Pretty amazing, Plant propagation is an important part of gardening, whether outdoors, or with your indoor houseplants.
+Nature provides a variety of ways to do this in the Unlike the animal world, many plants reproduce in multiple ways.
+Pretty amazing, Plant propagation techniques are important in gardening, whether outdoors, or with your indoor houseplants.
 When you have a great plant, and you want to create a new one "just like it" for yourself or a friend, you need to know about plant propagation.
-Here are the most common means of plant Seeds are by far the most common means of plant propagation.
+Here are the most common methods and principles Seeds are by far the most common means of plant propagation.
 The vast majority